DocsAdvanced guidesHandling Webhooks

 const app = express();

-// Use raw body parser for webhook signature verification
+// Use express.raw() middleware to access the raw body for signature verification

 handleWebhook